 Pet strollers are designed specifically for pets, or multiple pets.
 Unlike baby strollers, they have certain features that you may not find with a stroller designed for a person.
 Some have built in harnesses or buckles to attach a leash or harness to your pet.
 Some also have waterproof liners in case of accidents.
 Venting is also typically very different for pet strollers, as is the opening that allows you to place your pet inside.

 If you’d like to enjoy more outings with your cat or dog, then a pet stroller may be something to consider.
+Below are some of the most highly rated pet strollers on Amazon for your consideration.

 We do not endorse or promote any products or companies.
 You should always consult your vet to determine what is most appropriate for your senior pet.